ecohealthalliance/GoodQuestion/README.md

 #### 3) Create settings files

-GoodQuestion uses two different settings files to store private information outside of version control.
+GoodQuestion uses three different settings files to store private information outside of version control.
 The location and format for each is as follows:

-##### a. `ios/Settings.xcconfig`
+##### a.
+IOS `ios/Settings.xcconfig`

-*Note: this file may have blank keys*
+*Note: This file may have blank keys but must be present to compile.
+The keys are only necessary if you will be using CodePush for publishing releases.*

+On iOS, the file `Settings.xcconfig` (its a text file that has the following format) needs added to `ios/` directory.

 ```
 //